elmerdotdev/e-0923-react-state-exercise/README.md

 # E-0923 React State Exercise

 Create these 3 buttons in your React application.
-Use *useState* and *setState*.
+Use *useState*.
 You are free to name the states whatever you like.
 CREATE A NEW BRANCH CALLED 'dev' OR 'develop'.
 DO NOT WORK ON MASTER/MAIN BRANCH.

 **Button 1: Toggle “On/Off” the lights**